Federal Tax Reform (Public Law 115-97) and SB 1529 (2018)

 - The total Oregon tax attributable and imposed on the ORS 317.716 listed jurisdiction additions as filed or as adjusted for tax years 2014, 2015, and 2016.

-.
-OR-REPAT-CR must be included with your return to claim the credit.
+, Repatriation Credit (due to IRC 965).
+Form OR-REPAT-CR must be included with your return to claim the credit.
 Claim this credit on Schedule OR-ASC-CORP, using code 870.

 Tie to federal tax law